daronphang/coding_resources/javascript/react/states/context_api.md

 - Apply sparingly as it increases complexity for higher level components and unit-testing.

 ## IMPORTANT:
 When the state of Context Provider changes, it will cause all its consumers to re-render and setState values will be lost.
+Nonetheless, it does not trigger re-render for all children of the Provider, but only those that useContext().
 To preserve state:
 ```js
 let errorMessage; // preserve state when component re-renders